Se Habla Espanol

 Countless complaints are filed in Hamilton County Common Pleas Court stemming from injuries sustained in a car accident.
 These complaints generally allege “negligence” as the primary cause of action.
 That is, someone breached his or her duty to drive safely and caused harm to another person or persons.
 Once a complaint is filed, the “litigation” process begins.

-Litigation in Cincinnati
+Understanding the Litigation Process in Cincinnati Injury Cases

 Many different things can happen after a complaint is filed and before a trial (if any) is held.
 One of the primary things that occurs is the “discovery” process.
 Here, the parties involved in the suit have the right to “discover” things about the other party and their respective theories about the case.